Butter Potato: Korea’s Popular Rest Stops Snack

 (0)

 Butter Potato is one of the most popular snacks at Korean rest stops.
-Today, I’m going to show you how to make this buttery, sweet, and slightly salty potato dish that everyone loves!
+Today, I’m going to show you how to make this butter potato which is sweet, and slightly salty potato dish that everyone loves!

 butter potato